How to Be an Effective Manager

 I’m a firm believer in regular 1:1 individual meeting with each team member.
 Regular can be weekly or monthly, though no less than a month.
 The purpose here is to align your goals with the needs of the employee.
 This consistent connection with each person is great to clarify expectations, know where they are at and their current needs, and provide the necessary coaching when they are off center in their performance

 Clear, Consistent Communication

-Consistent communication helps inform the employees about “what’s in it for them” and they are more likely to take ownership in the outcome.
+Consistent communication helps inform the employees about “what’s in it for them,” and they are more likely to take ownership of the outcome.
 When an employee takes ownership in changing their behavior or working on a project, your life just became easier.

 When you know your employees, you know how they receive information.
 Who becomes anxious when there is a change (even small ones) and who needs to ask tons of questions for clarity, or who processes it quickly and need to move forward.
 That’s who they are and being mindful of each person’s style helps you become more effective in coaching and managing them.